Baconisyesssepic/website-aio/README.md

 ## Who this repository is for

-This repository is for people looking for a convenient way to deploy Holy Unblocker.
+This  is for people looking for a convenient way to deploy Holy Unblocker.

 The website repository can run without other scripts being installed, however you'll only get the frontend.
 We configured all required [dependencies](#dependencies) to make deployment streamline.